The Bankrate promise

-An open house is an opportunity for you to see a home that’s for sale.
-Home sellers will schedule open houses during set times, typically for a few hours on a Saturday or Sunday, and allow potential buyers to see the property.
+Sellers will schedule open houses during set times, typically for a few hours on a Saturday or Sunday, allowing potential buyers to come in and see the property.
 Sellers usually don’t attend their open house, but a real estate agent is typically there to answer questions about the home.

-“Open houses are a really valuable tool, particularly when you’re early in the process,” says Ron Phipps, principal broker with Phipps Realty in East Greenwich, Rhode Island.
+“Open houses are a really valuable tool, particularly when you’re early in the process,” says Ron Phipps, managing broker with Phipps Realty in East Greenwich, Rhode Island.
 “It’s wonderful to have the opportunity to research the market in a more self-directed way.”